snowdrop/spring-boot-bom/README.md

 - Keycloak 2.5.5.Final (which corresponds to latest RH SSO 7.1 version)

 ORM
-- Hibernate 5.2.11.Final
+- Hibernate 5.1.10.Final, which is aligned to the version that EAP 7.1.0 uses.

 ## Versionning scheme

-This BOM is using the following versionning scheme:
+This BOM is using the following versioning scheme:

 `me.snowdrop:spring-boot-bom:<targeted spring boot release version>.<qualifier>[1-9]`